 - Anticipate extra time for special delivery requests.
 Plan in additional time for any special delivery requests such as liftgate, call-ahead, or straight truck delivery.

-BSG would love to leverage our supply chain and logistics experience to help your business with the current challenges all sectors of industry are facing.
-If you have any questions regarding receiving freight, carrier selection, consistent delivery times, or similar – we are here to assist!
+BSG would love to leverage our supply chain and logistics experience to help your business.
+If you have any questions about receiving freight, carrier selection, consistent delivery times, or similar – we are here to assist!

 Contact our Logistics team directly at BSGLogisticsGroup@bsgcraft.com.